tokio-rs/tracing/tracing-appender/README.md

 ## Overview

-structured, event-based diagnostic information. `tracing-appender` allows events and spans to be recorded in a non-blocking manner through a dedicated logging thread.
+[`tracing`] is a framework for structured, event-based diagnostic information. `tracing-appender` allows events and spans to be recorded in a non-blocking manner through a dedicated logging thread.
 It also provides a [`RollingFileAppender`] that can be used with _or_ without the non-blocking writer.